KohlerHECTOR/cem_py/README.md

 where $\theta$ represents the policy parameters, $\tau$ is a trajectory, $p_\theta(\tau)$ is the probability of that trajectory under policy $\theta$, $r_t$ is the reward at time $t$, and $\gamma$ is the discount factor.

 This repository compares different optimization methods for this objective, specifically the Cross-Entropy Method (CEM) and REINFORCE, on continuous control tasks.
-We investigate how these methods perform with various hyperparameter settings and analyze their sample efficiency and computational requirements.
+We aim to follow rigorous empirical protocole (Patterson et al., 2023) as well as understanding key policy updates behaviours in policy gradient algorithms.

 ## Optimization Methods